-Treatment for polymyalgia rheumatica
+Treating polymyalgia rheumatica

 The aim of treatment for polymyalgia rheumatica is to relieve the symptoms and slowly reduce the medication dose to the lowest possible amount without the return of symptoms.

-Self-care of polymyalgia rheumatica
+Self-management of polymyalgia rheumatica

-- Pace yourself – plan and organise your activities so you make the most of your energy.
+- pace yourself – plan and organise your activities so you make the most of your energy

 - learn new ways to manage pain – there are many things you can do to manage pain – and different strategies will work for different situations.
 For example, heat packs can help ease muscle pain, cold packs can help with inflammation, gentle exercise can help relieve muscle tension.
 Try different techniques until you find what works best for you

 - stay at work – it’s good for your health and wellbeing.
 Talk to your doctor or allied healthcare professional about ways to help you to get back to or to stay at work

 - join a peer support group – dealing with a chronic condition can be isolating.
 Being able to speak with others who understand your condition can be a great relief.